ytakano3/ECCOv4-r2_config/README.md

 * masks : sample mask that defines the recently ventilated volume
 * sample_results : example kinematic and dynamic sensitivity fields, and also a standard output file

-The masks and sample results can be read using the ECCOv4-r2 grid and the gcmfaces tool: https://github.com/gaelforget/gcmfaces
+The masks and sample results can be read using the ECCOv4-r2 grid and the gcmfaces tool (MATLAB): https://github.com/gaelforget/gcmfaces

 # Reference